MDAnalysis/MDAnalysisWorkshop-Intro0.5Day/blender/MolecularDynamics.md

 ![Quick access to common render settings in the Molecular Nodes 'Scene' tab](imgs/mn_render_settings.png)

 ### Rendering the Animation

+For the final we can adjust the start and end frames for the timeline to display the trajectory, adding a single subframe to slow things down slightly, and combining two different styles to get the ribbon backbone, and the side chains to be ball and stick.

 We can change some final settings of the style, do a test `Render Image`, change the export settings for where the frames of the animation are going to be saved, then we can click `Render Animation` to render all of the frames of the animation.